 (1) Traditional Fee Award Process

 Compensation to an attorney representing a Chapter 13 Debtor (“Counsel”) shall be disclosed, reviewed, and approved under applicable authority including, without limitation, 11 U.S.C. §§329 and 330 and Fed.R.Bankr.P.
-2002, 2016, and 2017, unless Counsel opts for the alternative award process in subparagraph 2 of this section.
+2002, 2016, and 2017, unless Counsel opts for the alternative award process in subparagraph (b)(2) of this rule.

-(2) Streamlined or “No Look” Fee Award Process
+(2) Streamlined or “Presumed Reasonable” Fee Award Process

 Counsel may have fees deemed awarded upon confirmation, without filing a separate application, if: